Samueru-sama/deploy-linux.sh/README.md

 # deploy
-Simple bash scripts to deploy a project to windows or linux
+Simple bash scripts to deploy a project to linux